-Known as “Onna-Bugeisha” (literally meaning “woman warrior”), these women were trained in martial arts and strategy, and fought alongside the samurai to defend their homes, families and honour.
+“Onna-Bugeisha”, literally meaning “woman warrior”, these samurai women were trained in martial arts and strategy, and fought alongside the samurai to defend their homes, families and honour.

 Centuries before the rise of the samurai class in the 12th century, onna-bugeisha were acknowledged to be every bit as strong, deadly and fearless as their male counterparts.